Boys Ranches in Fort Pierce, Florida…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 Counseling takes place frequently during the day, in all settings, through conversations with mentors during chores or activities.
 We put a strong emphasis on mentorship, providing the boys with positive male role models during their time with us.

-Our on-campus academy operates year-round to give students the occasion to catch up on missed credits.
+Our on-campus school operates year-round to give students the occasion to catch up on missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual students.
 Boys from Fort Pierce, Florida quickly catch up on missed coursework or get far ahead.

 Treasure Coast Boys Academy offers a once “out-of-control” teenage boy a second chance at a bright future.